SCRA State Laws: Comprehensive Guide for Legal Compliance

 Mont.
 Code Ann. §§ 10-1-902 & 10-1-903

-A Montana court may stay civil proceedings related to a servicemember’s nonpayment of a mortgage or residential lease for up to 90 days for their primary residence or adjust the payment amount due.
-This provision applies to any Montana Army or Air National Guard member serving on active duty for at least 14 consecutive days of full-time state active duty ordered by the governor or full-time National Guard duty.
+A Montana court may stay civil proceedings concerning a member’s mortgage nonpayment or resident for at least 90 days for their primary residence or adjust the due amount.
+This provision applies to any Montana Air or Army National Guard on active duty for at least 14 consecutive days.

 Nebraska